ubiqsecurity/ubiq-c-cpp/README.md

 ## Usage

 You will need to obtain account credentials in the same way as described above for conventional encryption/decryption.
 When you do this in your [Ubiq Dashboard][dashboard] [credentials][credentials], you'll need to enable the FPE option.
-If you do not see the FPE option, you may need to upgrade your plan as this is an optional capability available on upgraded accounts.
-The credentials can be hardcoded into your application, specified with environment variables, loaded from an explicit file, or loaded from a file in your home directory [~/.ubiq/credentials].
+If you do not
+see the FPE option, you may need to upgrade your plan as this is an optional capability available on upgraded accounts.
+The credentials can be set using environment variables, loaded from an explicitly specified file, or read from the default location (~/.ubiq/credentials).

 ### Encrypt a social security text field - simple interface
 Pass credentials, the name of a Field Format Specification, FFS, and data into the encryption function.
 The encrypted data will be returned.

 ```c
 /* C */